 Best Practice: Jessica Wolf

 With a resume that includes Neuehouse, Summit Series, and running the Forbes 30 Under 30 List, Jessica Wolf has spent much of her career in what she describes as "community building in the professional space."
-In keeping with that, her new startup Skye matches individuals with coaches in their industry and provides group coaching and management training.
+In keeping with that, her newly launched startup Skye matches individuals with coaches who are veterans in their industry and offers group coaching and management training.
 Here, she talks about a few things she took away from starting the business.

 On testing for demand.
 "I wanted to see if people wanted coaching, and I kind of believed they did but I wasn’t 100% certain.
 So we created these beautiful graphics and had all my friends post on their Instagram Stories, 'If you’re looking for a coach, sign up for a free consultation, and Jessica’s company will match you with a coach.'
 I had 30 of my friends post and we had 200 plus people book times on my calendar, so I was literally in 10 hours of meetings every day for weeks.
 I was like, Oh wow, okay, I guess I don't know if these people will actually purchase but there's something here."